Phantom Rider: J. T. Slade

-Nick Fury recruits Carter Slade's grandson, James Taylor Slade (also known as J. T. Slade), introduced in The Mighty Avengers #13, to be part of Fury's team against the "Secret Invasion" of the shape-shifting alien Skrulls.
+Nick Fury recruits Carter Slade's grandson, James Taylor Slade (also known as J. T. Slade), introduced in The Mighty Avengers #13, to be part of Fury's team against the "Secret Invasion" of Skrulls.
 He has superhuman reflexes and the ability to cause a chain to ignite in flame and cause massive damage.
 The character roll call at the beginning of Secret Invasion #4 (September 2008) refers to J. T. as "Hellfire".
 Hellfire goes on to make numerous appearances in the ongoing series, Secret Warriors.
-In Secret Warriors #16, he is revealed to be a HYDRA double agent.
-Nick Fury allows Hellfire to fall to his death as a result of the character's double dealings.
+He is revealed to be a HYDRA double agent, after which Fury allows him to fall to his death.

 Jaime Slade

 In the 2010 series Hawkeye & Mockingbird, it is revealed that Hamilton Slade had a daughter named Jaime Slade.
-While she was examining an urn belonging to the Slade family estate, Lincoln Slade's spirit possessed her, transforming Jaime into the new Phantom Rider.
-Claiming to be both "the spirit and the heir", the Phantom Rider teamed up with Crossfire to battle the heroes Hawkeye and Mockingbird.
-Jaime's father Hamilton Slade attempted an exorcism which would rid his daughter of the possessing spirit.
-Hamilton was successful, but was killed by Crossfire as the exorcism had been completed.
-Jaime regained her senses to see Mockingbird stand over her father's dead body and believed the Avenger was responsible.
-Despite having Lincoln's spirit vanquished from her, Jaime transformed back into the Phantom Rider and attacked Mockingbird.
-She was defeated and taken into custody.
+While she was examining an urn belonging to the Slade family, Lincoln Slade's spirit possessed her, transforming Jaime into the new Phantom Rider.
+Claiming to be both "the spirit and the heir", the Phantom Rider teams up with Crossfire to battle the heroes Hawkeye and Mockingbird.
+Jaime's father attempts to exorcise her, but is killed by Crossfire.

 Other versions

-In the "Old Man Logan" finale "Dead Man Logan", there is a gang called the Phantom Riders who operate in Nashville, Tennessee and model themselves after Phantom Rider by wearing costumes that resemble his attire and ride high-tech horses.
-Upon Logan's return to Earth-21923, the Phantom Riders attack Logan when he enters his territory in light of the power vacuum he caused by killing Red Skull and Hulk.
+The Phantom Riders, a gang inspired by the Phantom Rider, appear in Old Man Logan.

 In other media

 Television

-A variation of the Phantom Rider appears in the Ultimate Spider-Man episode "Return to the Spider-Verse" Pt.
+An original incarnation of the Phantom Rider appears in the Ultimate Spider-Man episode "Return to the Spider-Verse" Pt.
 2, voiced by Clancy Brown.
-This version is the Ben Parker of a Wild West-themed alternate reality who was brainwashed to serve Doc Ock Holliday to serve as his Phantom Rider before being freed by Spider-Man, Kid Arachnid, and Web Slinger.
+This version is a Wild West-themed alternate reality variant of Ben Parker.